exameets-1/skillverse/public/markdown-blogs/why-java-full-stack-may-not-be-the-right-choice.md

 ---

 *Looking to start your web development journey the smart way?
 Consider beginning with foundational web technologies through structured, hands-on courses.
-For students in Kadapa, [Exameets Skillverse Academy](mailto:management@exameets.in) offers an Intro Web Development course (45 days) focused on HTML, CSS, and JavaScript fundamentals with real projects—a solid foundation before tackling any full-stack path.
+For students in Kadapa, [Exameets Skillverse Academy](mailto:management@exameets.in) offers an Intro Web Development course (45 days) focused on HTML, CSS, and JavaScript fundamentals with real projects-a solid foundation before tackling any full-stack path.
 Small batches (max 15 students), practical learning, and honest career guidance.
 Visit Vasavee Towers, Sankarapuram, or call 6302189118.*

 **Remember: The best technology to learn is the one you'll actually master.** 🎯